MaoranSun/curb_activities/yolo/pi/README.md

 ## Installation

 For Raspberry Pi, the default settings should work.
-For other environments, make changes to `Makefile` according to [this link](https://github.com/AlexeyAB/darknet#how-to-compile-on-linux-using-make)

 * Do `make` in the darknet directory